 Let's dive into the screening criteria and my top 10 PMCC candidates.

-Screen for PMCC candidates: Our ETF & Stock Finder ranks stocks by income potential and IV, helping you identify PMCC-ready candidates.
-Then use the Strategy Analyzer to find optimal short call strikes.
+Screen for PMCC candidates: Use the Strategy Analyzer to identify stocks with strong income potential and IV, helping you find PMCC-ready candidates and optimal short call strikes.

 LEAPS Selection Criteria: The Foundation